SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks: Abstract

 \section{Abstract}

 Constructing large-scale datasets for the GitHub issue resolution task is crucial for both training and evaluating the software engineering capabilities of Large Language Models (LLMs).
-However, the traditional process for creating such benchmarks is notoriously challenging and labor-intensive, particularly in the stages of setting up evaluation environments, grading test outcomes, and validating task instances.
-In this paper, we propose \method, an automated pipeline designed to address these challenges.
-To tackle these issues, our pipeline integrates three core automated components.
-First, we introduce \setupagent, a multi-agent system that automates evaluation environment construction, which employs four specialized agents that work in a collaborative, iterative loop and leverages an environment memory pool to enhance efficiency.
-Second, we introduce a standardized, exit-code-based grading method that eliminates the need for manually writing custom parsers.
-Finally, we automate the fail2pass validation process using these reliable exit code signals.
-Experiments on 671 issues across four programming languages show that our pipeline can effectively construct valid task instances; for example, with GPT-4.1-mini, our \setupagent constructs 269 valid instances at \$0.045 per instance, while with Gemini-2.5-flash, it achieves comparable performance at the lowest cost of \$0.024 per instance.
-We also demonstrate that our exit-code-based grading achieves 100\% accuracy compared to manual inspection, and our automated fail2pass validation reaches a precision of 0.92 and a recall of 1.00.
-Our analysis shows all precision errors are due to an error2pass phenomenon, and further analysis on these cases reveals that including them in benchmarks unfairly underestimates model capabilities, making it essential to filter them out.
-We hope our automated pipeline will accelerate the collection of large-scale, high-quality GitHub issue resolution datasets for both training and evaluation.
-Our code and datasets are released at \url{https://github.com/DeepSoftwareAnalytics/swe-factory}.
+However, the existing GitHub issue resolution data construction pipeline is challenging and labor-intensive.
+We identify three key limitations in existing pipelines: (1) test patches collected often omit binary file changes; (2) the manual construction of evaluation environments is labor-intensive; and (3) the fail2pass validation phase requires manual inspection of test logs and writing custom parsing code to extract test status from logs.
+In this paper, we propose \method, a fully automated issue resolution data construction pipeline, to resolve these limitations.
+First, our pipeline automatically recovers missing binary test files and ensures the correctness of test patches.
+Second, we introduce \setupagent, a LLM-based multi-agent system that automates evaluation environment construction.
+Third, we introduce a standardized, exit-code-based log parsing method to automatically extract test status, enabling a fully automated fail2pass validation.
+Experiments on 671 real-world GitHub issues across four programming languages show that our method can effectively construct valid evaluation environments for GitHub issues at a reasonable cost.
+For example, with GPT-4.1 mini, our \setupagent constructs 337 valid task instances out of 671 issues, at \$0.047 per instance.
+Our ablation study further shows the effectiveness of different components of \setupagent.
+We also demonstrate through manual inspection that our exit-code-based fail2pass validation method is highly accurate, achieving an F1 score of 0.99.
+Additionally, we conduct an exploratory experiment to investigate whether we can use \method to enhance models' software engineering ability.
+After training five models on 2,809 Python task instances collected by our method, all models show improved software engineering ability.
+For example, the resolve rate of a trained Qwen2.5-Coder-14B-Instruct on SWE-bench Verified increases from 5.8\% to 21.0\%.
+We hope our method can accelerate the construction of large-scale, high-quality GitHub issue resolution datasets for both training and evaluation.